SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-itachi_uchiha.md

 * Start Date-time
 * End Date-time
 * FITS file path ( may be needed in future if we need to replot past data )
-* Python Script path ( Assuming we’ll generate the python script beforehand).
-If it is decided to just template render it with flask, then this field won’t be needed.
+* Python Script path ( Assuming we'll generate the python script beforehand).
+If it is decided to just template render it with flask, then this field won't be needed.
 * Additional parameters specific to each instrument

 **Join operations for query to be done using start and end date-times.**